 14.1 General [966.50]

 It is the policy of the CHA to provide tenants with a method for dispute resolution and the opportunity for a grievance hearing.
 Tenants in the CHA’s Low Income Public Housing Program have the right to request a grievance hearing in accordance with this policy.
-"Tenant" means the head of household.
+"Tenant" means current or previously housed in CHA-managed property, and serves as the head of household.

 14.2 Definitions